Drac0077/FAKE-AUTOMATION/README.md

 # FAKE-AUTOMATION
-A python tool to generate a list of fake data to create google or any other accounts.
+A python tool to generate a list of fake data to create google or any other Domain accounts.
+The list includes A first name and a surname, Date of birth and a plausible Username, Tool can be used in social engineering and other various things.

 INSTALLATION:

-git clone the repo and install python dependencies
+git clone the repo and install python dependencies, Assuming That python is already installed continue from these below steps.

 ```shell
 pip install faker